 How Does Microneedling Work?

+One microneedling session takes around 30 minutes to perform.
 During a treatment session, your surgeon will use a handheld device called a SkinPen.
-The fine needles pierce the skin and stimulate new collagen.
+The fine needles pierce the skin and stimulate new collagen production.
 The punctures are more like pinpricks.
-They only enter the skin at surface-level and are not deep at all.
+They only enter the skin at surface level and are not deep at all.

 What Conditions Can You Treat with Microneedling?